ShaftHQ/shafthq.github.io/docs/features/GuiElemntsFeatures.md

 By default SHAFT engine is running some checks in all the elements; one of theses checks is to check if the element is visible or not before dealing with it.
 By default this feature is enabled.

-You can change this default browser from 2 locations:
+You can change this default feature from 2 locations:

 * #### Through configuration manager: